Self-Employed Social Security Contributions 2026: URSSAF Rates, Calculation and Payment Calendar

 Learn more about the PER and its advantages for directors

 If your estimated income for the current year is significantly lower than N-2, you can request modulation of your provisional contributions directly on urssaf.fr.
-Be careful: an under-estimation of more than 30% results in a 10% surcharge on regularization.
+Be careful: URSSAF recalculates your instalment schedule on the estimate you provide, then adjusts against your final income, so an estimate that is too low simply produces a catch-up call for contributions to be funded.

 - TNS workers fall under the Social Security for the Self-Employed (SSI) managed by URSSAF;